Skip to Main Content

 The Setting and What It Signals

 Switzerland's top-tier restaurants split between two setting types: grand historic properties (converted castles, lakefront hotels, palace dining rooms) and purpose-built or adapted contemporary spaces that foreground the food rather than the architecture.
 Skin's sits in the second category.
 The Dammweg address in Lenzburg does not come with the atmospheric inheritance of a centuries-old building, which means the kitchen's argument has to be made entirely through what arrives on the plate.
 That is, in many critics' view, the harder test.
-Google's aggregated rating of 4.8 across 110 reviews suggests the kitchen is passing it consistently, though at this level the relevant measure is whether the Michelin inspectors keep returning, which two consecutive years of two-star retention confirms they have.
+Google's aggregated rating of 4.9 across 126 reviews suggests the kitchen is passing it consistently.
+The restaurant holds two Michelin stars and is located in Lenzburg, Switzerland.

 For visitors travelling from Zurich, Lenzburg is accessible by direct train in under forty minutes, making the restaurant viable as an evening destination from the city without an overnight stay.
 Those combining it with a broader Aargau visit will find the town's medieval castle and old town within easy reach.
-For accommodation options in the area, our full Lenzburg hotels guide covers the available options.
-Reservation windows at this standard in Switzerland typically run several weeks to a few months ahead, particularly for Friday and Saturday evenings, and the price range at €€€€ places Skin's at the same tier as the country's other double-starred addresses.
-Practical planning details including current hours and booking method are leading confirmed directly with the restaurant, as these are subject to seasonal adjustment.
+For accommodation options in the area, Reservation windows at this standard in Switzerland typically run several weeks to a few months ahead, particularly for Friday and Saturday evenings, and the price range at €€€€ places Skin's at the same tier as the country's other double-starred addresses.

 Skin's Within Switzerland's Fine Dining Tier